The value-distribution of Artin $L$-functions associated with cubic fields in conductor aspect: Introduction

 where $p$ runs through all prime numbers. \end{theorem}

-See Theorem \ref{thm2.3} for more information about the function $\mathcal{C}_\sigma$.
-Theorem \ref{thm1.1} gives analogues of \eqref{eq081136} and \eqref{eq081155} for the Artin $L$-function $L(s,\rho_K)$.
-The function $\mathcal{C}_\sigma$ is similar to Elliott's density function $Q$ in view of the infinite product representations of their Fourier transforms.
-Put $D^+=4$ and $D^-=2\pi$.
-Recall that the relation
+Limit formula \eqref{eq:07250112} gives analogues of \eqref{eq:07250107} and \eqref{eq:07250108} for the Artin $L$-functions.
+In this paper, we further evaluate the rate of convergence in \eqref{eq:07250112}; see Theorem \ref{thm:2.4}.
+Notice that $C_\sigma$ is similar to Elliott's density function $Q$ in view of the infinite product representations of their Fourier transforms.
+See Theorem \ref{thm:2.1} for more information about the density function $C_\sigma$.